 Note for Windows 10, Windows 8, Windows 8.1 and Windows Server 2012 users: Currently, TestComplete needs specific preparations to be able to work via COM on Windows 10, Windows 8, Windows 8.1 and Windows Server 2012.
 Since Visual Studio integration uses TestComplete COM interfaces, you may need to change the privileges of your application or TestComplete in order to be able to run tests.
 For detailed information on the needed preparations, see the Configuring Manifests on Windows 8 and Later Operating Systems topic of the Working With TestComplete via COM section.

-You can run TestComplete tests as part of your build & release pipeline if you use the following Team Foundation Server versions:
+You can run TestComplete tests as part of your team project if you use one of the following:

 Team Foundation Server 2010–2018.